Elasticity bounds from Effective Field Theory

-This shows a linear dependence of the maximal stress supported by a material on the strain hardening exponent $A$, which in our simple model controls also the linear elastic modulus.
-Similar linear correlations between are observed experimentally in various materials \cite{MEMI27,article,ZHANG201162,doi:10.1063/1.3544202,doi:10.1179/174328405X29302}.
+This shows a linear dependence of the maximal stress supported by a material on the strain exponent $A$, which in our simple model controls also the linear elastic modulus.
+Similar linear correlations are observed experimentally in various materials \cite{MEMI27,article,ZHANG201162,doi:10.1063/1.3544202,doi:10.1179/174328405X29302}.
 Additionally, we also find a clear relation between the hardness and the maximum strain, $\sigma_{\text{max}}\sim\varepsilon_{\text{max}}^{-4}$.
-Interestingly enough, fits of the material stress strain curves to simple power laws \cite{hard1} suggest that the strain hardening exponent obeys an upper bound $\nu \lesssim 0.5$ \cite{Kleemola1974,XU201280}, which is roughly compatible with the one shown in Fig.~\ref{fig1}.
-Still, let use emphasize that, whether the correlations that we find can be extrapolated to real world materials strongly depends on whether i) their stress-energy function $V$ behaves as a power law at large strain, and ii) that they can support large deformations.
+Let us emphasize, however, that whether the correlations that we find can be extrapolated to real world materials strongly depends on $i)$ whether their stress-energy function $V$ behaves as a power law at large strain, and $ii)$~whether they can support large deformations.

-Finally, let us note that within the benchmark model \eqref{bench} there are no constraints on the bulk strain $\kappa$ arising from the stability requirements.
+Finally, let us note that within the benchmark model \eqref{bench} there are no constraints on the bulk strain $\kappa$ arising from the consistency and stability requirements.
 This is a consequence of \eqref{bench} being a monomial.
 For more general choices, additional bounds can arise.
 Let us also mention that for $B\in(0,1)$ it is possible to achieve a negative bulk modulus, $K<0$, in a way that is perfectly consistent from the EFT perspective.
-In particular, as long as $K>-G$ the stability constraint $c_+^2>0$ is still satisfied (see Appendix \ref{app:sound}).
+In particular, as long as $K>-G$ the stability constraint $c_+^2>0$ is still satisfied.
 This has also been studied in four dimensions \cite{doi:10.1177/0021998305051112,doi:10.1002/pssb.200777708} and observed experimentally \cite{doi:10.1080/09500830600957340}.